csebooks/java-programming/content.en/the-java-language/generics/_index.md

 ```
 Gen<int> intOb = new Gen<int>(53); // Error, can't use primitive
 ```
-type

-Of course, not being able to specify a primitive type is not a serious restriction because you can use the type wrappers (as the preceding example did) to encapsulate a primitive type.
+typeOf course, not being able to specify a primitive type is not a serious restriction because you can use the type wrappers (as the preceding example did) to encapsulate a primitive type.
 Further, Java’s autoboxing and auto-unboxing mechanism makes the use of the type wrapper transparent.

 ### Generic Types Differ Based on Their Type Arguments

 A key point to understand about generic types is that a reference of one specific version of a generic type is not type compatible with another version of the same generic type.
 For example, assuming the program just shown, the following line of code is in error and will not compile:
 ```
 iOb = strOb; // Wrong!
 ```